arabnejad/FabCovidSim/README.md

 ```python
 l_norm = [2, 1]  ==> [0.0, 0.5, 1.0] x [0.5] = [[0.0, 0.5], [0.5, 0.5], [1.0, 0.5]]
 ```
-Notice that this makes a "cross" of 5 points in the input space.
+Notice that this makes a "cross" of 5 (unique) points in the input space.
 A standard EasyVVUQ campaign always has a single `l_norm`, such as for instance `[2,2]`, which leads to a full "square" of 9 points: `[0.0, 0.5, 1.0] x [0.0, 0.5, 1.0]`.
 Sparse grids on the other hand, build the grid from the bottom up, using a linear combination of `l_norm` multi indices, which can lead to more sparse sampling plans.

 The array `analysis.l_norm` contains the currently accepted multi indices, and therefore the current configuration of points.
 What `analysis.look_ahead(analysis.l_norm)` does is take these multi indices, and compute new "candidate" `l_norm` entries, which are stored in `sampler.admissible_idx`.
 These new candidate multi indices will (probably) contain unsampled points, which are sampled using `fab.run_uq_ensemble`.